-Due to the continuing instability of the credit markets in the United States and abroad, the availability of credit has continued to be relatively difficult or expensive to obtain in spite of government efforts to increase liquidity and hold or reduce interest rates.
-We may face challenges if conditions in the financial markets do not improve.
+Instability in the credit markets in the United States and abroad, could affect the availability of credit and may make it difficult or expensive to obtain in spite of increased liquidity and low interest rates.
+We may face challenges if conditions in the financial markets deteriorate.
 While these conditions have not impaired the Company's ability to access credit markets and finance operations, at this time, there can be no assurance that there will not be a further deterioration in financial markets and confidence in major economies.
 A continuing shortage of liquidity could have an impact on the lenders under our credit facility or on our customers.